 So you want to sell your stuff and turn it into quick cash.
 For some this is an easy task and for others it can become overwhelming quickly.
-Let us help you get organized and show you how selling your stuff can become a successful process that creates a good return.
+We can help you create a successful strategy for selling your items and help you identify if an estate sale might be your best option.

-Now that you have your pile together you will want to decide if you feel equipped to handle the selling process on your own.
-The quantity of items you’re willing to part with will determine your best method of purging.
+Now that you have your piles together you will want to decide if you feel equipped to handle the selling process on your own.
+The quantity of items you are looking to part with will determine your best method of purging.
 Some questions to get the ball rolling on determining the best method are:

-- Is this pile far too large for you to handle alone?
+- Is this pile too large for you to handle alone?

 - Is it an entire home worth of items?